davida26/davida26.github.io/_posts/2015-11-16-installing-composer.markdown

 title: Working with Composer
 ---

 The web ecosystem of today is revolutionary.
 Everyday we are creating new tools, frameworks, standards and engineering new ideas to push further.
 This weekend I decided to take up exploring a PHP framework called Laravel.
 Coming from a RoR background, I was familiar with the MVC architecture behind it.
 It was also fun to explore and evaluate its potential because it took me back to my early days.
 Days where I was working for a local web company building WordPress powered sites.
-Overall, I figured laravel would be a good fit to re-tinker with PHP and MVC.
+Overall, I figured laravel would be a good fit to re-tinker with PHP and expand on MVC.

 Along the way, I picked up a few PHP tools that in my early days as a developer, I did not have.